funkelab/motile/docs/source/extending.rst

 Adding Variables
 ----------------

-Variables in ``motile`` are added by subclassing the :class:`Variable
+Variables in ``motile`` are added by subclassing the :class:`Variables
-<motile.variables.Variable>` class.
+<motile.variables.Variables>` class.
 Subclasses need to implement at least a
-static method :func:`instantiate <motile.variables.Variable.instantiate>`.
+static method :func:`instantiate <motile.variables.Variables.instantiate>`.
 This
 method should return keys for *what* kind of things we would like to create a variable for.
 This should be a list of anything that is hashable (the keys will be used in a dictionary).